dcmi/dctap-python/docs/elements/shapeID/index.rst

 In the DCTAP model, all :term:`Statement Constraint`\s are seen as grouped into :term:`Shape`\s, where a Shape is about a :term:`Description` in :term:`Instance Data` --- a set of statements about just one :term:`Entity` in the real world.

+A shape identifier is typically a plain :term:`Literal` or an :term:`IRI`.

 If no **shapeID** is provided, a default shape identifier will be assigned (":default").
 A different default shape identifier may be configured, as described in the section :ref:`config`.
 For example:

 .. csv-table::